lucalullo/building-llm/README.md

 ## Current version

-Version 3 introduces the foundations of a more structured training workflow while preserving the same character-level neural language model implemented in Version 2.
+Version 4 introduces TensorFlow and automatic differentiation while preserving the same character-level neural language model and training workflow implemented in Version 3.

-It continues directly from Version 2:
+It continues directly from Version 3:

 - the same English training corpus is used;
 - adjacent characters remain the input-target examples;
 - characters are converted into numerical identifiers;
-- input identifiers are represented as one-hot vectors;
+- input identifiers are represented as TensorFlow one-hot tensors;
-- the same trainable weight matrix is used;
+- the trainable weight matrix is stored in a `tf.Variable`;
 - the dataset is divided into training and validation sets;
 - the training examples are shuffled reproducibly;
 - gradient descent is performed using mini-batches;
 - training runs across multiple epochs;
+- `tf.GradientTape` calculates gradients automatically;
 - training and validation loss are monitored separately;
 - text is generated one character at a time using a local random seed.

 The model still contains 729 trainable parameters.
 The dataset contains 439 adjacent-character examples, divided into 351 training examples and 88 validation examples.

 Training runs for 100 epochs using mini-batches of 32 examples.
-The training loss decreases from approximately `3.2972` to `1.9876`, while the best validation loss is approximately `2.8938` and is reached around epoch 64.
+The training loss decreases from approximately `3.2960` to `1.9875`, while the best validation loss is approximately `2.8934` and is reached at epoch 64.

 The first versions are language models, but they are not yet large language models.
 The LLM label becomes appropriate later in the project, after the introduction of subword tokenization, a decoder-only Transformer, a meaningful parameter count and training on a substantial corpus.